fdoxyz/visualcosita/src/content/post/docker-compose-deploy-with-ssl.md

 2. Build `docker build -t <REPO_URI>.amazonaws.com/r-proxy:latest .`
 3. Push `docker push <REPO_URI>.amazonaws.com/r-proxy`

-You will need to push to the registry all other private images needed.
+You will need to build and push to the registry all other private images needed.

 #### Compose file

-Here's a sample compose file to layout the services that match the reverse proxy configuration (or vice versa). `docker-compose up -d` should do the trick.
+Below is a sample compose file to layout the services that match the reverse proxy configuration (or vice versa).
+To deploy the services:
+1. SSH in the instance
+2. Fetch/Pull/Copy your `docker-compose.yml`
+2. Authenticate with ECR `aws ecr login | sh`
+3. `docker-compose up -d`

 ```
 version: '2'